oldcomputerjunk/oldcomputerjunk.github.io/_posts/2020-08-08-lineageos-on-redmi7.markdown

 Some interesting observations:
 - Xiaomi actually have direct downloads for offical ROM images, which is quite good of them
 - this phone has an accessible bootloader (after some online fun and games)
-- the one from Kogan appears to be an "international" version, it came with and English + Indonesian quick start guide
+- the one from Kogan appears to be an "international" version, it came with an English + Indonesian quick start guide

 # Unlocking the bootloader / OPSEC practice